 All Clad D5 5 layers of metal (Best Searing)

 Those who are looking to replace their cast iron skillet for searing steak, this is the model for you.
 In this version, they add an additional layer of stainless steel and aluminum.
-The added weight means that there is more heat capacity so that you can sear food.
-Again, great for searing steaks and salmon.
+The added weight means that there is more heat capacity so that you can sear steak and salmon with ease.

 All Clad Copper Core, Copper is Best (Most Responsive)

 This is the most balanced of the lot.
-It has the ability to heat up quicker than both version and it sears better than the d3 thanks to the copper.
+It has the ability to heat up quicker than both the d3 and D5.
+Its also more responsive than either of the other models.
 It is perfect all rounder especially if you want to make sauces after cooking.
-The heat responsiveness of the pan lets you control the heat when making delicate sauces.
+This is also great for making sauces after your caramelize a steak.

 Design of All Clad 10 inch Fry Pan